Retrocast/minibackup/README.md

 respect_gitignore = true
 # Whether to skip hidden files (ones starting with dot).
 Optional, defaults to false.
 skip_hidden = false
 # Gitignore-like list of files/directories to exclude.
-Due to how library works, inversion with ! is not available.
+Due to how `ignore` crate works, inversion with ! is not available.
 Optional.
 exclude = ["*.pdf"]
+# Max file size in bytes.
+max_file_size = 10e6 # 10 MB / 9.5 MiB

 [[sources]]
 # Archives a single file.